When should care staff refresh their training?

 While training is inarguably useful, what should you look for in the external body that is going to administer it?

-What should you look for in your trainer?
+What should you look for in your staff trainer?

-A training provider should offer a selection of programs ranging from generalised health and social care training to specifics such as complex care training and clinical training.
+A training provider should offer a selection of programs.
+This should range from generalised health and social care training to specifics, such as complex care training and clinical training such as venepuncture training.
 These should also be customisable to suit the unique needs of the trainee and your business, ensuring the best return on your investment.

 Modern training providers should be able to provide training for caregivers in a number of different ways.
 This should range from class-based learning, individualised sessions, and e-learning in order to offer maximum flexibility for those taking part.